swharden/Csharp-Data-Visualization/projects/18-01-15_form_drawing/readme.md

 * Drawing max/min binned data rather than each data point: [`Render_data()`](https://github.com/swharden/Csharp-Data-Visualization/blob/master/projects/18-01-15_form_drawing/drawing/03%20functional/ScottPlot.cs#L304)
 * Draggable elements are entirely pixel shapes in memory and creative mouseover detection
 * Although the marker bar and data window are two different controls, they don't feel like it
+* Axis "limits" (the edges of how far you can scroll) are useful, and required to set scrollbar widths.

 ### What can be improved:
 * Interactive elements (markers, and later peak detectors and such) should have their own layer(s).
 Perhaps functions could "build" a bitmap as it renders by layering-on things like shaded regions, etc. This should be planned carefully.